Growtika

 Monthly searches for "twitter x"

-124,000 people search "twitter x" every month.
-They need both names to find the platform.
+121,000 people search "twitter x" every single month.
+They literally need both names to find the platform.
 That alone tells the story.

 Head-to-Head: 50 Keyword Pairs

+All 43 keyword pairs where the Twitter-branded term outsearches the X-branded term.
 Sorted by ratio, highest first.
-Every row is the same feature, just the brand name swapped.
+Every row is the same feature, just the brand swapped.

 Keyword "Twitter ___" "X ___" Ratio